Search the collections at the Center for Jewish History

 Robert Mednick Papers (P-1036)

 The collection contains personal papers of the American Soviet Jewry movement activist Robert Mednick.
-Serving as a worldwide managing partner in a prominent Chicago-based holding company Arthur Andersen LLP, Mednick used his professional connections in big business and in the United States and European governments to obtain exit visas for over twenty Soviet Jewish Refusenik fa
+Serving as a worldwide managing partner in a prominent Chicago-based holding company Arthur Andersen LLP, Mednick used his professional connections in big business and in the U.S. and European governments to obtain exit visas for 20+ Soviet Jewish Refusenik families.

 Ruth Geller Gold Papers (P-953)

-The papers of Ruth Geller Gold consist predominantly of correspondence with a family of Soviet Jewish Refuseniks located in the Siberian city of Novosibirsk, the Poltinnikovs.
+The collection consists mostly of correspondence with a family of Soviet Jewish Refuseniks located in the Siberian city of Novosibirsk, the Poltinnikovs.
 The case of the Poltinnikovs was referred to by the American Soviet Jewry movement organizations as one of the most tragic stories in the annals of the emigration movement.

 Sanford A. Gradinger Papers (P-880)